 The Perseid meteor shower will peak on the morning of August 12th to 13th, promising as many meteors per hour as 60 to 80.
-(R130812_perseid_lgates of up to 100 per hour are possible, if rare).
+(Rates of up to 100 per hour are possible, if rare).
 The next preceding and following nights should show plenty of activity as well, so CAAS is opening its River Ridge Observatory, on the first suitable night of those four, for those wishing to observe the shower as our guests under the summer Milky Way, accompanied by summer’s own chorus of woodland creatures.

 Whether you observe with us, or on your own, to help you prepare we offer the following from UALR NOW, written by Darrell Heath, a Research associate in the animal lab at UALR in the day, but CAAS’s outreach coordinator and a NASA Ambassador by night.